saarmae/pdtt_pack/README.md

 # README

-`Optional` If you want to remove one or more extensions that come with this pack:
+**Optional**: If you want to remove one or more extensions that come with this pack:
 1. Install this extension pack.
 2. Uninstall this extension pack without removing the extensions.